ansys/pyansys-geometry/doc/source/getting_started/docker.rst

 parameters of the ``Modeler`` object, but note that you must also modify your ``docker run`` command by changing the ``<HOST-PORT>-50051`` argument.

-The following tabs show the code that sets the environment variables and ``Modeler`` function.
+The following tabs show the commands that set the environment variables and ``Modeler`` function.

 .. tab-set::